A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a metric that quantifies the distance between a pair of sets of trajectories.
-This metric captures the localization error, missed or false targets and track switches in a way that agrees with intuition without the addition of dummy trajectories.
+In this paper, we have proposed a multi-dimensional assignment metric that quantifies the distance between two sets of trajectories.
+This metric captures the localization error for properly detected targets, missed targets, false targets and track switches.
+The penalty over the track switches is based on the changes in the sequence of assignments/unassignments.
+This characteristic leads to the concept of half switches, which avoids the addition of $\ast$-trajectories and the penalty of track switches that involve $\ast$-trajectories.

-When the number of trajectories is small, the metric can be computed using Viterbi algorithm.
-For larger problems, we have proposed a bound, which is also a metric and can be computed using linear programming.
-For all the results presented in the paper, the lower bound is identical to the original metric.
-To compute the LP relaxation metric efficiently, we have proposed an ADMM based algorithm whose complexity scales linearly with the number of time steps and enables parallelization.
-We have also extended this metric to the space of random sets of trajectories.
+When the number of trajectories is small, the metric can be computed using the Viterbi algorithm.
+For larger problems, we have proposed a bound to the multi-dimensional assignment metric, which is also a metric and can be computed using linear programming.
+For all the results presented in the paper, the linear programming metric is identical to the multi-dimensional assignment metric.
+We have also extended these metrics to the space of random sets of trajectories, which is useful to performance evaluation and optimal estimator design.

+While we think our metric captures the main penalties associated to multiple target tracking estimates in a mathematically consistent and intuitive way, metric design for sets of trajectories is an open area of research.
+Different metrics could be designed for different types of applications.
+For example, new metrics could be designed based on Bento's metrics, generalising Bento's metrics or completely new approaches.
+It may also be possible to generalise both Bento's families of distances and metrics to also include our metric, e.g., by extending the switching cost to be dependent on trajectories indices, and treat switches between different indices differently, as suggested in \cite{bento2016metric}.